-- Cabinet Division: The Cabinet Division will review the proposals regarding consolidation, reformation or termination of social security programmes of different ministries/divisions and the thematic clusters.
+• Cabinet Division: The Cabinet Division will review the proposals regarding consolidation, reformation or termination of social security Programmes of different ministries/divisions and the thematic clusters.
 The Division will be responsible for establishing a Grievance Redress System (GRS).
-It will also formulate Management Information System (MIS) and Annual Monitoring & Evaluation (AM&E) regarding social security programmes.
-Providing secretarial support to the Central Management Committee (CMC) is the responsibility of the Cabinet Division. - General Economics Division (GED): GED will formulate a results-based monitoring and evaluation framework for the social security programmes; ensure consistency of the social security programmes with Five Year Plans and other national strategies; - Finance Division: The Finance Division will approve and disburse public-financed social security budget and track financial delivery. - Local Government Division: The responsibility of Local Government Division is to provide assistance in targeting the beneficiaries through Local Government Institutions following participatory methods; to resolve any complaints relating to selection of beneficiaries and assist in preparation of a monitoring and evaluation system in this regard; and to provide assistance to the Ministries/Divisions in implementation of their social security programmes through the local government institutions. - Implementation Monitoring and Evaluation Division(IMED): This Division will be responsible for monitoring and evaluation of implementation of projects/programmes. - Statistics and Informatics Division (SID): SID and BBS will develop, maintain and update a single registry beneficiary database, as well as the Bangladesh Household Database from which eligible beneficiaries can be sourced.
+It will also formulate Management Information System (MIS) and Annual Monitoring & Evaluation (AM&E) regarding social security Programmes.
+Providing secretarial support to the Central Management Committee (CMC) is the responsibility of the Cabinet Division.

+- General Economics Division (GED): GED will formulate a results-based monitoring and evaluation framework for the social security Programmes; ensure consistency of the social security Programmes with Five Year Plans and other national strategies; - Finance Division: The Finance Division will approve and disburse public-financed social security budget and track financial delivery. - Local Government Division: The responsibility of Local Government Division is to provide assistance in targeting the beneficiaries through Local Government Institutions following participatory methods; to resolve any complaints relating to selection of beneficiaries and assist in preparation of a monitoring and evaluation system in this regard; and to provide assistance to the Ministries/Divisions in implementation of their social security Programmes through the local government institutions. - Implementation Monitoring and Evaluation Division (IMED): This Division will be responsible for monitoring and evaluation of implementation of projects/Programmes. - Statistics and Informatics Division (SID): SID and BBS will develop, maintain and update a single registry beneficiary database, as well as the Bangladesh Household Database from which eligible beneficiaries can be sourced.

-9.3.
-Important Committees
+9. Important Committees and Programme consolidation on Social Protection

-There exist a number of committees which facilitate the implementation as well as monitoring of the social protection programmes with focus on the NSSS.
+There exist several committees which facilitate the implementation as well as monitoring of the social protection Programmes with focus on the NSSS.
 Some of these committees are as follows:

-9.3.1.
 CMC Focal Point Committee